Skip to content

 ADVA

-The tool currently supports ADVA probe data files with the following naming convention:
+The CLI supports ADVA probe data files with the following naming convention:

 <ip_address>CLOCK_PROBE-<probe_id>-YYYY-MM-DD-HH-MM-SS.txt.gz